-| NUMBER LINE:
+NUMBER LINE:

 a model which assumes numbers are related by straightness and light |

-As a pragmatic device for relating numbers to spatial
+As a pragmatic device for relating numbers to spatial dimensions it is a simple and convenient model.

-One simply imagines a "straight" line on which a "zero"
+One simply imagines a 'straight' line on which a 'zero' is indicated and other +ve and -ve integers are marked at

-and -ve integers are marked at equal unit intervals in both directions away from the
+equal unit intervals in both directions away from the zero 'origin'.

-indicated on the line in their appropriate scaled position.
+Integers ('counting' numbers) and fractions can be indicated on the line in their appropriate scaled position.

 The numbers a = -2, b = -0.5, and c = 11/4 could be indicated on a number line thus:

-For many purposes this is a very useful device and can be utilized in
+For many purposes this is a very useful modelling device and can be utilized in practical situation with little further reflection.

-metaphysical problems lurking in the model as well as difficulties emerging when
+There are, however, certain metaphysical problems lurking in the model as well as difficulties emerging when the

-the concept of number is extended.
+concept of number is extended.

-To begin with, just exactly what is meant by a "straight" line?
+To begin with, just exactly what is meant by a 'straight' line?

-Not "curved" presumably...but curvature and straightness are inextricably related.
+Not 'curved' presumably... but 'curvature' and 'straightness' are inextricably related.

-without reference to unhappiness.
+'happiness' without reference to 'unhappiness'.

 They are all relative concepts.